dldinternet-rs/problems/site/_problem/blocklist-error.markdown

 {
   "type": "https://problems.roadsync.com/problem/blocklist-error",
   "title": "A Blocklist error occurred.
-            An unexpected exception occured attempting to retrieve a list of entries.", "status": 500,
+            An unexpected exception occurred attempting to retrieve a list of entries.", "status": 500,
   "detail": "Exception:: BlocklistError: Blocklist Error: DynamoDB Error: UnrecognizedClientException:
                 The security token included in the request is invalid. in api_helper.blocklist:78"